Money Calculator

 2

-In a reducing balance loan, the interest portion of your EMI decreases every month as the principal reduces.
-In a flat rate loan, the interest portion is constant every single month.
-Ask for the amortization schedule — flat rate loans won't have a changing interest portion.
+In a reducing balance loan, the interest portion of your EMI decreases every month as the outstanding principal reduces - and the principal repayment portion increases.
+In a flat rate loan, the interest portion is exactly the same amount every single month.
+Request the detailed amortization schedule from your lender.
+If the monthly interest amount is constant throughout the tenure, your loan is on a flat rate.

 3

-Use the flat→reducing calculator above.
-If a lender quotes 12% but the equivalent reducing rate comes out to 22%, the loan is far more expensive than alternatives.
-Always compare loans using the reducing balance equivalent rate — never compare a flat rate to a reducing rate directly.
+Enter the loan details in the Flat → Reducing tab above.
+If a lender quotes 14% but the equivalent reducing rate comes out to 25–26%, the loan costs nearly twice as much as it appears.
+Always compare all loan offers using the reducing balance equivalent rate - never directly compare a flat rate to a reducing rate.
+A 14% reducing loan from a bank is far cheaper than a 14% flat loan from an NBFC.

 4